sui77/stellar-candyman/README.md

 ## Parts
 All you need is an electric candy dispenser like the one I've bought on amazon for about 11 EUR, a microcontroller and a motor driver.

 We are going to use a esp8266 microcontroller, which is an excellent choice because it has built in Wi-Fi, is easily programmed with the Arduino IDE and only costs a couple of bucks.
-There are various esp boards out there but my favorite one is NodeMCU (you can get them starting for ~5 EUR at ebay or alibaba) which exposes most pins, has a built in USB interface for programming and has an ideal form factor for prototyping on a breadboard.
+There are various esp boards out there but my favorite one is NodeMCU (you can get them  for ~5 EUR at ebay or alibaba) which exposes most pins, has a built in USB interface for programming and has an ideal form factor for prototyping on a breadboard.

 Since we can not power a motor directly from a microcontroller, we also need a motor driver.
 The L293d is one of the most frequently used integrated circuits for hobby projects.
 You connect it to a capable power source (batteries), to a dc-motor and to your microcontroller and that's it.